Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 In order to manage the complexity of tariff classification effectively, companies should ensure that their goods are classified correctly.
 The use of practical instructions and digital aids such as the EU customs tariff database (TARIC) and EZT-Online is recommended for this purpose.
 These tools enable precise and efficient classification and help companies to achieve their compliance goals in the long term.

-The HS code (Harmonized System) is an international classification method with six digits that is used worldwide for the systematic classification of goods.
+The HS Code (Harmonized System) is an international classification method with six digits that is used worldwide for the systematic classification of goods.
 Within the EU, two digits are added to the Combined Nomenclature (eight digits).
 The TARIC code adds two further digits to reflect EU-specific trade protection measures such as customs duties or restrictions.
 An eleventh digit can include national special features or regulations.

 The TARIC code is crucial for import control, as it indicates specific measures such as customs duties and import restrictions.
 Codes 776 and 777 in the TARIC system are relevant, for example, for import and export controls to prevent deforestation and forest degradation.